Recent Blog Posts

 • Future-proofing for technology integration: Museums increasingly utilize digital tools and technologies for interactive exhibits, collection management, and visitor engagement.
 Scalable design should consider integrating these technologies by incorporating appropriate infrastructure and anticipating future technological advancements.

-The building envelope—encompassing the walls, roof, and windows—is crucial to future expansion.
+The building envelope, encompassing the walls, roof, and windows, is crucial for future expansion.

 • Sustainable and adaptable materials: Choosing durable and adaptable materials for the building envelope ensures long-term functionality and facilitates future modifications.